Amers

-Amers /fr/ is a collection of poetry by French writer Saint-John Perse, published in 1957.
+Amers (/fr/) is a collection of poetry by French writer Saint-John Perse, published in 1957.
 Perse won the Nobel Prize in Literature three years later.

 The title means "sea marks" (points used to navigate at sea, both manmade and natural); it possibly puns on the French amer(s), "bitter", perhaps meaning "briny" here, and has echoes of mer, "sea".

-Amers was ranked #97 in Le Monde's 100 Books of the Century.
+Amers was ranked #97 in Le Mondes 100 Books of the Century.